whatwg/streams/README.md

 The streams standard provides APIs for creating, composing, and consuming streams of data.
 These streams are designed to map efficiently to low-level I/O primitives, and allow easy composition with built-in backpressure and queuing.

 The main spec is available at https://streams.spec.whatwg.org/, generated from the `index.bs` file.
-We are also working on a potential extension in TeeStream.md.

 Snapshots of any given commit or branch are available at specially-crafted URLs: